5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Brightness_Key_Shortcuts/README.md

 ## Patching Method
 Enabling Brightness Hotkeys consists of two stages:

-1. Chose the correct SSDT for your Laptop model
+1. Choose the correct SSDT for your Laptop model
 2. Rename existing methods for brightness keys to disable them (renames are listed in the`.dsl` files)

 ## I. Select the appropriate Hotpatch